ZhawFinance/actus-webapp/ReadMe.md

 Now, open your browser and the app through url <a href="http://localhost:3000">http://localhost:3000</a>.

 ## Installing requirements: Step by step

+Note: The version of software referred to in the following may be outdated at the time you read this.

 ### Install Java